JackZhouSz/learn2refocus/README.md

 ## 🚀 Getting Started

 This guide explains how to train and evaluate our **video diffusion model** for refocusing.
+Note, that we also provide a simple hugging face demo for quickly testing our method.

 ---